 1XXXX – Accounts Receivable (Asset) | $500 |

-In Bnbtally, it’s appropriate to set the owner as the customer of each listing.
+In Tallybreeze, it’s appropriate to set the owner as the customer of each listing.
 This setting can be found in your invoice rules of each listing.
 It’s also appropriate to create a tracking category in Xero for each listing.

-With Bnbtally, you’re also able to automate the creation of additional bills and invoices for each reservation.
+With Tallybreeze, you’re also able to automate the creation of additional bills and invoices for each reservation.
 Consider the following:

-All of the above settings can be quickly set up using Bnbtally’s presets for your listings.
+All of the above settings can be quickly set up using Tallybreeze’s presets for your listings.
 Here’s how to set up these presets…

 From here, presets will be loaded as your listing accounting rules and you can edit as needed.

-With Bnbtally, invoices for each reservation have already been generated for each owner.
+With Tallybreeze, invoices for each reservation have already been generated for each owner.
 Given such, the amount that needs to be received from each owner can be found in the balance sheet under Accounts Receivable.
 Xero automatically accumulates the sum of all invoices under each owner, making it easy for you to request payments.

 You, the Airbnb Co-Host, have received a payment in the amount of $3130 from the property Owner, Tara Cosale.
 You’d like to reconcile the amount properly from your Operations Bank Account using the following entry: